ovh/docs/pages/cloud/ovhcloud-connect/occ-layer2/guide.en-gb.md

 * Multicast is forwarded (considered broadcast, limited to 20pps)
 * Specific point-to-point Ethernet frames (like LLDP or LACP) are not forwarded

-Only one OVHcloud Connect L2 is supported per vRack: an POP/EntryPoint can only be associated with one DC/EndPoint.
+Only one OVHcloud Connect L2 is supported per vRack: a POP/EntryPoint can only be associated with one DC/EndPoint.

 ![Supported L2 Design](images/occ-l2-supported.jpg){.thumbnail}

-Following scheme is not supported
+Following scheme is not supported.

 ![Unsupported L2 Design](images/occ-l2-unsupported.jpg){.thumbnail}